andreeeeaaaaas/my-digital-garden/_pages/about.md

 ---
 <img src="assets/me.jpeg"/>

-I am a product and service designer with a passion for solving complex problems for users often left behind.
+<p>I am a product designer with a passion for solving complex problems for users often left behind. </p>

 In my spare time, I enjoy being in the ocean, various endeavours to become bilingual, playing with [[Ziggy]] and making strange music with overly complicated systems.

 ## Experience
 Currently taking part in the NSW Government graduate program as a digital graduate, my learning has been wide-ranging and insightful.

 Prior to now, I have:
-- taught Interactive Product Design at the University of Sydney,
+- taught [Interactive Product Design](https://www.sydney.edu.au/units/DECO3200) at the University of Sydney,
-- taught Qualitative Research at the University of Sydney
+- taught [Qualitative Research](https://www.sydney.edu.au/units/DECO2019) at the University of Sydney
-- designed educational material for the not-for-profit education startup Consent Labs
+- designed educational material for the not-for-profit education startup [Consent Labs](https://www.consentlabs.org.au/)
 - lead and co-directed an out of hours school care (*great fun, terribly exhausting*)

 ## More
 To get a more complete picture of me, explore one of the links below.